 As an optional pre-orientation program, FYJ’s are not part of student tuition, and paid for separately.
 They’re like the most awesome appetizer imaginable for your college experience.
-For 2022, each student’s trip fee will be determined by their financial aid package, FASFA and Estimated Family Contribution (EFC).
+For 2023, each student’s trip fee will be determined by their financial aid package, FASFA and Estimated Family Contribution (EFC).
 Students will automatically be considered for a full or partial fee waiver based on their financial situation.
-Trip fees for FYJ will range from $475 to $0 for the week, which includes all accommodations, travel, food, equipment rentals and activity costs.
-In 2021, 47% of FYJ participants received a partial or full fee waiver, with 14 students attending for zero cost.
+Trip fees for FYJ will range from $495 to $0 for the week, which includes all accommodations, travel, food, equipment rentals and activity costs.
+In 2022, 52% of FYJ participants received a partial or full fee waiver, with 15 students attending for zero cost.
 Each applicant will receive their FYJ trip fee information with trip assignments on July 15th.
-Additional resources for financial support may be available at that time if needed.
+Additional resources for financial support will be available at that time.

 We’ve developed three experience types and a rating system to help folks understand exactly what they’re getting in to, as well as trip descriptions and sample itineraries for each FYJ trip.

-Front Country Experience : FYJ's explore the many outdoor opportunities within a day's drive from campus.
+Front Country Experience FYJ's focus primarily the many outdoor opportunities within a day's drive from campus.
 Front Country Experience FYJ's introduce students to skills such as camping, hiking, teamwork, and caring for the environment.
-Front Country means that you will typically have access to restrooms, running water, and will be camping near basic facilities.
-You will be participating in activities based around your campground or a short drive away.
+Front Country means that you will often times have access to restrooms, running water, and will be camping near basic facilities.
+You will be participating in activities based around your campground.
 All Front Country Experience FYJ's practice Leave No Trace principles.

 In addition to connecting with your classmates, these trips are a great way to introduce yourself to opportunities throughout the Southwest.
 No previous experience is necessary to attend a Front Country Experience FYJ.